mizztgc/konaste-linux/README.md

 ### The game crashes after the KONAMI/e-amusement/BEMANI splash screens

 This issue is caused by gstreamer not having access to any H.264 plugins on your system.
 If you run Ubuntu or any of its derivatives like Linux Mint, make sure you install the third-party multimedia codecs if you didn't do so when first installing your OS.
+Alternatively, you can force Wine to use ffmpeg instead of gstreamer by running the following (Wine >=10.0 only):

+`WINEPREFIX=$HOME/.local/share/konaste wine reg add 'HKCU\SOFTWARE\Wine\MediaFoundation' /v 'DisableGstByteStreamHandler' /t 'REG_DWORD' /d 1 /f '/reg:64`

+Do keep in mind that some BGAs may not render due to the missing aforementioned H.264 codec.

 ***